Ethics Officer (Health Sciences), Western University

 • 3 years related experience in a role supporting research ethics functions and processes

-• Sound knowledge of the regulations and guidelines governing human participant
+•Sound knowledge of the regulations and guidelines governing clinical research and

 • Knowledge of qualitative and quantitative research methods normally acquired through